-- Depth Peeling for Volumes : Include volumes in depth peeling to correctly intermix volumes and translucent polygons. - Maximum Number Of Peels: Set the maximum number of peels to use with depth peeling.
+- implementing the depth peeling extensions well; try shutting off depth peeling. - Depth Peeling for Volumes : Include volumes in depth peeling to correctly intermix volumes and translucent polygons. - Maximum Number Of Peels : Set the maximum number of peels to use with depth peeling.
 Using more peels allows more depth complexity, but allowing less peels runs faster.
-You can try adjusting this parameter if translucent geometry renders too slow or translucent images do not look correct. - Miscellaneous - Outline Threshold: When creating very large datasets, default to the outline representation.
+You can try adjusting

+- Miscellaneous - Outline Threshold: When creating very large datasets, default to the outline representation.
 Surface representations usually require ParaView to extract geometry of the surface, which takes time and memory.
-For data with sizes above this threshold, use the outline representation, which has very little overhead, by default instead. - Show Annotation: Show or hide annotation providing rendering performance information.
+For data with sizes above this threshold, use the outline representation, which has very little overhead, by default instead. - Show Annotation : Show or hide annotation providing rendering performance information.
 This information is handy when diagnosing performance problems.